Email is the best way to contact a guidance counselor for an appointment

 - Essays, resumé/portfolio

 The SAT and ACT are standardized tests used by colleges in the admissions process.
 Most colleges nationwide accept either one.
 The biggest difference between the ACT and the SAT is that the ACT has a Science section.
 The ACT also has sections for Math, English, and Reading.
 The ACT is scored differently as well.
-The maximum score for the SAT is 2400 (for all 3 sections) or 1600 (for math and critical reading only), the maximum score for the ACT is a 36.
+The maximum score for the SAT is 1600 (for math and evidence-based reading and writing); the maximum score for the ACT is a 36.

 It is our goal to have every student take the SAT or ACT at least one time by the end of their junior year.
 These tests are offered about 7 times a year, so if a student takes it their junior year, they can take it one more time in the Fall of their Senior year to improve their score.
 Of course students can take these tests earlier in high school, and they can be taken as many times as a student wishes.

 You can get leads for scholarships from many different sources.
 This will require some work on your part.
 Check with employers, college financial aid offices, etc. for unique scholarships offered solely by them.
-Make sure to check in frequently to the Guidance Department’s Scholarship Page for scholarship leads that come into our office.
+Make sure to check in frequently to the Counselor’s Blog for scholarship leads that come into our office.

 By the fall of their senior year, students should have a good idea where they want to apply and should begin their applications online.
 Some colleges offer Early Action Admission which means applications are due around Oct.
 15th.
 They will review an application submitted early and will give the applicant an admissions decision by mid-December.
 These early programs are also more competitive, and many schools won’t let a rejected early applicant enter the regular applicant pool.
 Regular admissions deadlines vary from college to college; be sure to check their websites for specifics.